mdingena/att-client/docs/Config.md

 This option changes logging behaviour.
 The higher `logVerbosity`, the more verbose logging becomes.

 :warning: `Debug` verbosity is not recommended for regular operation.

+## `Config.maxSubscriptionsPerWebSocket`

+- `<number>` Number of subscriptions per WebSocket instance.
+- Defaults to `500`.

+This option configures how many subscriptions are bundled per `Subscriptions` instance.
+When this number of subscriptions is reach on an instance, the next subscription will cause the `SubscriptionsManager` to first create a new `Subscriptions` instance to handle the new subscription.

+:warning: It's not recommended that you change this option.
+It's been proven that setting this too high can lead to WebSocket migration errors, causing dropped subscriptions and loss of your bot's responsiveness.

 ## `Config.maxWorkerConcurrency`